opencv/opencv/modules/viz/doc/viz3d.rst

 This function returns pose of the camera in global coordinate frame.

-viz::get
+viz::getWindowByName
 --------
 Retrieves a window by its name.

-.. ocv:function:: Viz3d get(const String &window_name)
+.. ocv:function:: Viz3d getWindowByName(const String &window_name)

     :param window_name: Name of the window that is to be retrieved.